Anole (character): Dawn of X

-They were told to stay home while the New Mutants confronted Farouk, but after apologising to Gabby for blowing of her concerns and inadvertently getting her killed, the went to the Wild Hunt to confront the Shadow King themselves.
-Combining their powers the way their teachers showed them, they were able to break the New Mutants free from the Shadow Kings mental prison.They were able to track down the consciousnesses of the real Amahl Ferouk, who had been trapped inside his own mind since childhood.
-After fighting with Magik and Warpath over whether to kill the child to stop the Shadow King onconce and for all, they agreed to do it the kids way and used Cosmars powers to reach out to the child Farouk and finally free him from the Shadow Kings control.
+They were told to stay home while the New Mutants confronted Amahl Farouk, the Shadow King's host.
+After apologising to Gabby for blowing of her concerns and inadvertently getting her killed, they went to the Wild Hunt to confront the Shadow King themselves.
+Combining their powers the way their teachers showed them, they were able to break the New Mutants free from the Shadow King's mental prison.
+They were able to track down the consciousnesses of the real Amahl Ferouk, who had been trapped inside his own mind since childhood.
+After fighting with Magik and Warpath over whether to kill the child to stop the Shadow King once and for all, they agreed to do it the kids way and used Cosmar's powers to reach out to the child Farouk and free him from the Shadow King's control.

 Powers and abilities

 Anole's reptilian mutation gives him green scaly skin, a spiked head carapace instead of hair, a prehensile sticky tongue, the ability to stick to solid surfaces, and enhanced agility, speed, reflexes/reactions, coordination, and balance.
 He can also rapidly camouflage himself through physiological color change to his surroundings to become "invisible."
 He can grow back lost limbs and damaged body parts but they appear larger, scaled and reptilian like his carapace and grant him a higher level of physical ability.
 A new arm he regenerated has sharp claws at the ends of his fingers that he can use for attack purposes.
 Beast confirmed that whenever Anole loses a limb, a stronger version of that limb grows in, though Anole is reluctant to risk further transformation.